utkar22/Text-Classification-and-Ranked-Information-Retrieval/README.md

 For queries, we preprocessed them similarly to the documents and calculated the Jaccard Index between each query and document.
 The top-10 results based on these similarity scores were printed for each query.

+## Naive Bayes Classifier with TF-ICF

+This section contains the implementation of a Naive Bayes classifier with the TF-ICF (term frequency-inverse category frequency) weighting scheme for classifying documents into predefined categories based on their content.
+The dataset used for this task consists of news articles categorized into topics such as sports, tech, business, etc.

+### Dataset

+You can download the dataset from [Kaggle](https://www.kaggle.com/competitions/learn-ai-bbc/data).
+The dataset is in CSV format with columns 'ArticleId', 'Text', and 'Category'.
+Preprocessing and classification tasks were performed as follows:

+### Data Preprocessing

+- Removed unnecessary columns.
+- Cleaned the text by removing punctuation, stop words, and converting it to lowercase.
+- Tokenized the text.
+- Performed stemming to reduce words to their root form.
+- Implemented the TF-ICF weighting scheme.

+### Data Splitting

+The BBC train dataset was split into training and testing sets using a 70:30 split ratio.

+### Training the Naive Bayes Classifier with TF-ICF

+- Calculated the probability of each category based on the frequency of documents in the training set belonging to that category.
+- Calculated the probability of each feature given each category based on the TF-ICF values.
+- Implemented the Naive Bayes classifier using these probabilities.

+### Testing the Classifier

+- Used the testing set to evaluate the performance of the classifier.
+- Calculated accuracy, precision, recall, and F1 score.

+### Improving the Classifier

+Experimented with different preprocessing techniques and parameters to improve classifier performance, including different split ratios (e.g., 80-20, 60-40, 50-50).
+Tried different types of features, such as n-grams and TF-IDF weights.
+Evaluated classifier performance after each experiment.

+### Conclusion

+In conclusion, the implementation of the Naive Bayes classifier with TF-ICF weighting scheme achieved an accuracy score of 0.8098434.
+Several experiments were conducted to improve performance, with the TF-IDF vectorization method outperforming TF-ICF.
+This is because TF-IDF considers the importance of terms across the entire corpus, providing a more balanced weighting scheme.
+Additionally, using n-grams decreased accuracy, potentially due to an increase in feature dimensionality and sparsity.

+For a more detailed report on the implementation and experiments, please refer to the report.